Requesting Revisions: How to Easily Request Revisions on Ghostwritten Content

 Do You Qualify for a Revision?

 The revision process actually starts long before a single word of your book is written.
-It starts when you choose a company to work through in facilitating your ghostwritten content.
+It starts when you choose a company to work with in facilitating your ghostwritten content.
 As with most digital services, there are a wide range of companies offering ghostwriting services but they are not all created equally.
 Every company has different policies around revisions and those policies often differ according to which package you choose.

 Why Choosing the Right Company to Ghostwrite Is Important